AndroVerse/GroupProject/README.md

 The following BONUS features are implemented:

 - [x] Added digital wireframe/mockup image(s)
-- [x] Added a Video/GIF of an interactive prototype
+- [] Added a Video/GIF of an interactive prototype

 The following EXTRA features are implemented:

-- [x] List anything else that you added to improve your submission!
+- [x] Make sure to use coding language that will have the app run smoothly and prevent it from crashing.

 ## Notes

 Here's a place for any other notes on this milestone!

+Unforunately, my fellow team members did not help me.
+Therefore, I did this part of the project by myself.
+I have reached out via canvas inbox, and group me in regards to getting started on the project.